The CEO stands at the podium. The slides are polished. The message is clear: we're changing direction. Here's why. Here's how. Here's when.

 The Three Mistakes That Kill Change Communication

 Mistake 1: One announcement for everyone.
 A town hall or company-wide email treats every approach the same.
 It shouldn't.
-Gold Mine needs detail.
-Blue Ocean needs care.
-Green Planet needs context.
-Orange Sky needs speed.
+Natural Gold Mines want detail.
+Natural Blue Oceans want care.
+Natural Green Planets want context.
+Natural Orange Sky needs speed.
 One message can't deliver all four.

 Mistake 2: Launching before listening.
 If you haven't gathered input from all four approaches before announcing, your change plan has blind spots.
-Gold Mine will find the gaps in your evidence.
-Blue Ocean will identify the people you forgot.
-Green Planet will see the system flaws.
-Orange Sky will spot the bottlenecks.
+Natural Gold Mines will find the gaps in your evidence.
+Natural Blue Ocean will identify the people you forgot.
+Natural Green Planets will see the system flaws.
+Natural Orange Skies will spot the bottlenecks.
 Let them find those things before launch, not after.

 Mistake 3: Treating questions as resistance.
-When Gold Mine asks for more detail, that's not pushback.
-When Green Planet challenges your timeline, that's not opposition.
-When Blue Ocean asks about team impact, that's not weakness.
+When Natural Gold Mines ask for more detail, that's not pushback.
+When Natural Green Planets challenges your timeline, that's not opposition.
+When Natural Blue Ocean asks about team impact, that's not weakness.
 Each approach processes change differently.
 Questions are how they get on board.

 How to Fix It Before Your Next Change